+7.G.1.
+Solve problems involving scale drawings of geometric figures, such as computing actual lengths anc areas from a scale drawing and reproducing a scale drawing at a different scale.

+7.G.2.
+Identify three-dimensional objects generated by rotating a two-dimensional (rectangular or triangular object around one edge.

+7.G.3.
+Describe the two-dimensional figures that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms and right cylinder.

+7.G.4.
+Use the formulas for the area and circumference of a circle and solve problems; give an informal derivation of the relationship between the circumference and area of a circle.

-- 7.G.2.
-Identify three-dimensional objects generated by rotating a two-dimensional (rectangular or triangular object around one edge. - 7.G.3.
-Describe the two-dimensional figures that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms and right cylinder. - 7.G.5.
-Investigate the relationship between three-dimensional geometric shapes; - 7.G.5a.
-Generalize the volume formula for prisms and cylinders (V = bh where B is the area of the band h is the height). - 7.G.5b.
-Generalize the surface area formula for prisms and cylinders (SA = 2B + Ph where B is the area of the base, P is the perimeter of the base, and h is the height (in the case of a cylinder, perime is replaced by circumference). - 7.G.6.
+7.G.5.
+Investigate the relationship between three-dimensional geometric shapes;

+- 7.G.5a.
+Generalize the volume formula for prisms and cylinders (V= bh where B is the area of the ba and h is the height). - 7.G.5b.
+Generalize the surface area formula for prisms and cylinders (SA = 2B + Ph where B is the area of the base, P is the perimeter of the base, and h is the height (in the case of a cylinder, perime is replaced by circumference)).

+7.G.6.
 Solve real-world and mathematical problems involving area of two-dimensional objects and volume and surface area of three-dimensional objects including cylinders and right prisms.
 (Solutions should not require students to take square roots or cube roots.
-For example, given the volume of a cylinder and the all of the base, students would identify the height.) - 8.G.10.
+For example, given the volume of a cylinder and the ar of the base, students would identify the height.)

+8.G.8.
+Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world ε mathematical problems in two and three dimensions.
+For example: Finding the slant height of pyramids anc cones.

+8.G.10.
 Use the formulas or informal reasoning to find the arc length, areas of sectors, surface areas and volumes of pyramids, cones, and spheres.
-For example, given a circle with a 60° central angle, students identify the arc length as - $\frac{1}{6}$ of the total circumference $(\frac{1}{6} = \frac{60}{360})$. - 8.G.11.
+For example, given a circle with a 60° central angle, students identify the arc length as

+$\frac{1}{6}$ of the total circumference $(\frac{1}{6} = \frac{60}{360})$.

+8.G.11.
 Investigate the relationship between the formulas of three dimensional geometric shapes;

 - 8.G.11a.
 Generalize the volume formula for pyramids and cones ($V = \frac{1}{3} B h$). - 8.G.11b.
-Generalize surface area formula of pyramids and cones ($SA = B + \frac{1}{2}PI$).
+Generalize surface area formula of pyramids and cones ($SA = B + \frac{1}{2} PI$).